 - 5 Easy Ways to Combine QMS and SMS in Aviation Operations

 Policy Changes Affected by Implementation Style – Check the Box?

 Since the early years of mandatory SMS, my favorite "find-value-anywhere-speech" embraced the virtues of integrated safety-and-quality management systems.
-Many safety professionals agree, but have also seen the lukewarm response.
+Many safety professionals agree but have also seen a lukewarm response.

 For operators already supporting data management strategies for their quality management systems (QMS), the adoption of safety was as easy and natural as adding other types of concerns, including:

 Smaller companies naturally employ few "business analysts."
 Consequently, management comes from the operations' rank and file.
 Operational managers at smaller companies seldom attend business schools and subsequently enjoy less exposure to both:

 - Quality management systems; and